Armenia Passport Photo Maker

 Armenia's online services run through the migration portal at migration.e-gov.am.
 For the electronic visa, applicants upload a digital image rather than a print, and the portal expects a high-resolution file, up to 6000×6000 px and within a modest megabyte limit, with the head sized to the biometric proportions.
 Oversized or mis-framed uploads are simply rejected by the form.

 For a standard in-person passport application, printed 35×45 mm photos are still the norm.
-The convenient approach is to create one compliant file and use it both ways: upload it where digital is accepted, and print the same file as a four-photo sheet for the counter.
+The convenient approach is to create one compliant file and use it both ways: upload it where digital is accepted, and print the same file as a sheet of matching copies for the counter.

 Can I take my Armenia passport photo at home?